hkghotra/Emergency-Calls-Data-Analysis/README.md

 # Emergency Calls Data Analysis

 ## Data Overview
-For this project I will be analyzing 911 emergency call data from Montgomery, PA.
+For this project I analyzed 911 emergency call data from Montgomery, PA.
 It has about 100,000 rows of data for dates between December 2015 to September 2016.
 This dataset contains the following fields:

 * lat : String variable, Latitude